harindu95/harindu95.github.io/_posts/2018-12-16-chromebook-linux.md

 I have a Acer R11 Chromebook which I used with Crostini apps.
 Crostini allows us to run a linux container inside Chrome OS.
 And we can also run Android apps on Chrome Os.
 I noticed significant performance issues when using both of them at once.

-I decided since I don't really use Android apps , to Gallium OS a go.
+I decided since I don't really use Android apps, to give Gallium OS a go.
 First I had to update my firmware.
 Which you can easily do with the script provided [here](https://mrchromebox.tech/)

 After that it was easy to install Gallium OS.
 But my keyboard was not responsive which I found out was a fault of Gallium 2.1.
 Therefore I had to install Gallium 3.0 alpha.